mgmonteleone/nginx-php-fpm/README.md

 - PHP Version: **5.6.11**

-Runs last PHP 5.x version from Ubuntu repositories.
+- Runs last PHP 5.x version from Ubuntu repositories.
+- If nothing is mounted to the content directory, a PHP test file will be used as the default root.

 ## Nginx Versions